-- Common Cues to look for in a Dual Diagnosis
+- Common Symptoms to look for in a Dual Diagnosis

 - What are common types of Co-occurring Mental Health Disorders?

-- Dual Diagnosis treatment centers Ohio understands the correlation between Co-occurring Disorders and Substance Abuse
+- Our Dual Diagnosis treatment centers Ohio understands the correlation between mental health and addiction

 - Hotel California by the Sea’s specialized Dual Diagnosis Treatment Centers in Ohio

 - Get Help at our Dual Diagnosis Treatment Centers Ohio

 - Request a Call

 Sometimes the effects of drugs and alcohol on someone’s brain are temporary, causing only minor mental health disturbances.
 In other cases, co-occurring disorders can be the root cause of addiction.
 In order for a substance abuse treatment plan to be successful, mental health conditions must be taken into consideration.

 Treating substance and alcohol addiction alone requires a comprehensive approach by an extensively trained treatment team.
 When other mental health conditions present themselves in a substance use disorder, the course of recovery can become even more complex.
 Patients at our dual diagnosis treatment center in Ohio receive the appropriate tools and resources to treat their addiction.
 Through the usage of evidence-based therapies, patients will be able to tackle any psychological issues related to their addiction struggles.